roytang/blog/content/notes/2014/02/435436410087034880/index.md

   url: https://twitter.com/roytang/statuses/435436410087034880/
 ---

-RT [@iamsuperbianca](https://twitter.com/iamsuperbianca/): From time to time I remind myself: the world is so much bigger than me and my problems, so I should get over it and mov…
+From time to time I remind myself: the world is so much bigger than me and my problems, so I should get over it and move forward.